sshalem/Spring-Boot/06-Caching/README.md

 * and [EhCache 3 documentation](https://www.ehcache.org/documentation/)

 I will Implement EHCache version 3.</br>
-Follwoing dependencies need to add:
+Follwoing dependencies need to add: </br>

+(I will not specify its version here, as the spring starter knows which dependency version is compatible): </br>

 ```sql
 <dependency>